-Transaction Ti requires updates to A and B to be output to the database.

-them are A failure may occur after one of these modifications have been made but before both of made.

-the datab Modifying the database without ensuring that the transaction will commit may leave base in an inconsistent state

-□ transacti Not modifying the database may result in lost updates if failure occurs just after on commits

-Recovery algorithms have two parts

-1. exists to Actions taken during normal transaction processing to ensure enough information recover from failures

-2. atomicity Actions taken after a failure to recover the database contents to a state that ensures y, consistency and durability

-STOR AGE STRUCTURE

-Volatile storage:

-does not survive system crashes

-examples: main memory, cache memory

-Nonvolatile storage:

-survives system crashes

-examples: disk, tape, flash memory,

-non-vola tile (battery backed up) RAM

-but may still fail, losing data

-Stable storage:

-a mythical form of storage that survives all failures

-approximated by maintaining multiple copies on distinct nonvolatile media
+- Consider transaction Ti that transfers \$50 from account A to account B - Two updates: subtract 50 from A and add 50 to B - Transaction Ti requires updates to A and B to be output to the database. - A failure may occur after one of these modifications have been made but before both of them are made. - Modifying the database without ensuring that the transaction will commit may leave the database in an inconsistent state - Not modifying the database may result in lost updates if failure occurs just after transaction commits - Recovery algorithms have two parts - Actions taken during normal transaction processing to ensure enough information exists to recover from failures - Actions taken after a failure to recover the database contents to a state that ensures atomicity, consistency and durability